salehairum/Image-Moderation/README.md

 - the frontend runs on port 3000
 - the backend runs on port 80
 - mongodb runs on port 27017
-To change the frontend or backend port, go to compose.yml->service name->ports->change the first port to desired port.
+To change the frontend or backend port, go to:

+compose.yml->service name->ports->change the first port to desired port

-Remember to change that port in .env file as well, where the urls have been listed.
+Remember to change that port in .env file as well, where the urls have been listed!

 ### Run
 The following command runs compose.yml: